omniversion/omniversion/ansible/roles/list/README.md

-# List role
+# The `list` role

-Documentation for the role.
+Applies the `list` verb for each package manager in turn, storing the results in the `omniversion` results directory.